phalcon-orphanage/docs/pt/reference/tutorial-invo-2.rst

 template engine inspired in Jinja_ providing a simpler and friendly syntax to create templates.
 It will not take too long before you become familiar with Volt.

-The SessionController::startAction function (app/controllers/SessionController.php) has the task of validating the data entered in the form including checking for a valid user in the database:
+The :code:`SessionController::startAction` function (app/controllers/SessionController.php) has the task of validating the data entered in the form including checking for a valid user in the database:

 .. code-block:: php